ccdmb/predector/docs/running.md

   for prediction of effectors (it's more useful for evaluation).

 --no_signalp6
   Don't run SignalP v6.
-We've had several issues running and installing SignalP6.
+We've had several issues running SignalP6.
   This option is primarily here to give users experiencing issues to finish the pipeline without it.
+  If you didn't install SignalP6 in the Predector environment, the pipeline will automatically detect this and skip running SignalP6.
+  In that case this flag isn't strictly necessary, but potentially useful for documenting what was run.
   THIS OPTION WILL BE REMOVED IN A FUTURE RELEASE.

+--no_pfam
+  Don't download and/or run Pfam and Pfamscan.
+Downloading Pfam is quite slow, even though it isn't particularly big.
+Sometimes the servers are down too.
+  You might also run your proteomes through something like interproscan, in which case you might not need these results.
+This means you can keep going without it.

+--no_dbcan
+  Don't download and/or run searches against the dbCAN CAZyme dataset.
+  If you're doing this analysis elsewhere, the dbCAN2 servers are down, or just don't need it, this lets to go without it.

+--no_phibase
+  Don't download and/or run searches against PHI-base.

+--no_effectordb
+  Don't download and/or run searches against Effector HMMs.

 -r <version>
   Use a specific version of the pipeline.
 This version must match one of the